aldum/learnyouanelm.github.io/pages/04-syntax-in-functions.md

 third (_, _, z) = z
 ```

-As a reminder, the \_ means that we really don't care what that part is,
+As a reminder, the `_` means that we really don't care what that part is,
-so we just write a \_.
+so we just write a `_`.

 Lists themselves can also be used in pattern matching.
 You can match
-with the empty list [] or any pattern that involves :: and the empty
+with the empty list `[]` or any pattern that involves `::` and the empty
 list.
-But since [1,2,3] is just syntactic sugar for 1::2::3::[], you can
+But since `[1,2,3]` is just syntactic sugar for `1::2::3::[]`, you can
 also use the former pattern.
-A pattern like x::xs will bind the head of
+A pattern like `x::xs` will bind the head of
-the list to x and the rest of it to xs, even if there's only one element
+the list to `x` and the rest of it to `xs`, even if there's only one element
-so xs ends up being an empty list.
+so `xs` ends up being an empty list.

-*Note*: The x::xs pattern is used a lot, especially with recursive
+*Note*: The `x::xs` pattern is used a lot, especially with recursive
 functions.
-But patterns that have :: in them only match against lists of
+But patterns that have `::` in them only match against lists of
 length 1 or more.

 If you want to bind, say, the first three elements to variables and the
 rest of the list to another variable, you can use something like
-x::y::z::zs.
+`x::y::z::zs`.
 It will only match against lists that have three elements or
 more.

 Now that we know how to pattern match against list, let's make our own
-implementation of the List.member function, which checks if a value
+implementation of the `List.member` function, which checks if a value
 is present in a list, using

 ```elm